-In this series of posts, we propose a simple and full open source CI/CD pipeline for your Linux device development on GitLab that takes advantage of the power of Pantahub and Pantavisor.
+In this series of posts, we describe how to create a simple and fully open source CI/CD pipeline that you can use for embedded Linux device development on GitLab.
+It also takes advantage of the power of Pantacor Hub and Pantavisor Linux.

 |Table of Contents (4 part series)|

 |Part 1: Automating CICD Pipelines for Embedded Linux Projects|

 |Part 2: Generate Flashable Images with CI/CD Pipelines|

 |Part 3 – Templated CICD pipelines for Embedded Linux Devices|